-Marge, Becky and Kay, along with Richard Jencks, who was to become the WPRA’s first president, and others joined together as “Pasadenans FOR ‘vote NO’ on High Rise,” to derail plans to (1) construct two 14-story high-rise buildings.
-One at 175 No. Orange Grove and a second for 1 So.
-Orange Grove: and (2) extend high-rise zoning along the length of Orange Grove, then zoned only for single-family dwellings and low-density garden-style apartments
+Marge, Becky and Kay, along with Richard Jencks, who was to become the WPRA’s first president, and others joined together as “Pasadenans FOR ‘vote NO’ on High Rise,” to derail plans to construct two 14-story high-rise buildings—one at 175 No. Orange Grove and a second for 1 So.
+Orange Grove; and extend high-rise zoning along the length of Orange Grove, then zoned only for single-family dwellings and low-density garden-style apartments.

-1962 – WPRA incorporated with Richard Jencks as the first president and adopted permeant bi-laws.
+1962 – WPRA incorporated with Richard Jencks as the first president and adopted permanent bi-laws.